Nontrivial constitutive laws and unified structures in constrained BF theory: Signal geometry

-Let us briefly add that the nontrivial gauge-gravity unification also manifests as a generic geometric obstruction when trying to construct relativistic spacetime in observer state terms.
-Per the previous section, gravity should directly relate to the underlying spacetime, so if the observer state in the unified phase has no clear distinction of internal and external space, it is simply not possible to clearly define the underlying spacetime 4-manifold.
-The exact issue is model-dependent, but let us provide an example in terms of tangent spaces.
 The standard description of relativistic observers considers the collection of future timelike vector fields, or is provided by Cartan geometry in terms of model spaces~\cite{Gielen:2013, Hohmann:2016}.
 Forgoing the background spacetime geometry and taking the point-like observer as a primitive notion, the observer would be naturally modeled as a triplet

 with proper time $\tau\in\mathbb{R}$, and the (internal or external) observer state $v\in V$ as a vector in the representation $\rho$ of some symmetry group $G$.
 In principle, $\tau$ can be included in $v$ by appending the additive group $(\mathbb{R},+)$ to $G$.
 So far, $o$ can be understood as defining a point $p$ in the total bundle tangent space, $v\in T_p P$.
+The collection of all observers $o_i$ defines the spacetime set $M$.
+Proper definition requires more careful handling, in that the observers should non-colliding, and it is assumed that only one observer can be at any given spacetime point simultaneously, but this will not be necessary for the argument of discerning gauge-gravity geometry.

 As discussed, for standard geometry the spacetime set $M$ should have more structure so that it is a 4-dimensional pseudo-Riemannian manifold.
-The aim is to describe spacetime as a field of observers, so each $p\in M$ should simultaneously correspond to some $p=o$.
+In particular, $M$ requires a topology, which determines part of the model how signals are transmitted.
+In this sense, signals can be interpreted as similar triplets transmitted between observers, by some dynamical principles.
+The physical requirement is identifying signal transmission with continuity, which introduces a topology onto $M$: Zeeman-Göbel or Alexandrov topologies would be more immediately causal, while the manifold topology requires a metric in addition for causal structure.
+Let us assume that $M$ is a 4-manifold, which is a particularly convenient setting for standard physics.
+The aim is to describe spacetime as a field of observers, so each $p\in M$ should simultaneously correspond to some $p\equiv o$.
 The manifold structure of $M$ introduces its own tangent linear structure $T_p M$ at each point.
 The argument is that $T_p M$ should be embedded into the observer state space $V$, conflating the observer state structure and tangent structure.
 As an almost trivial contradiction, if the unified phase is nontrivial,